elliotgaramendi/tecsup/o3/algorithms/exams/exam04/exam.md

 #### 💡 Tips ✨

-* When inserting, if `self.left` (or `self.right`) exists, reassign it under the new node.
+* If `parent.left` (or `parent.right`) already exists, store it, attach the new node, then reattach the old subtree under the new node’s same side.
-* Always return the newly created `TreeNode`.
+* Always return the newly created `TreeNode` so tests can inspect it.
-* Keep your stubs (`pass`) so the harness never errors prematurely.
+* Keep the `pass` stubs so the harness runs without errors until implementation.

 ---

 #### 🧠 Motivation 💭

-Simple node insertions form the basis for more advanced tree structures—expression trees, heaps, and even search trees.
-Mastering how children are attached and shifted is essential for building and manipulating dynamic trees! 🌳
+Centralizing insertion logic in the `BinaryTree` class sets you up for advanced tree operations—search‐tree inserts, rotations, metadata updates—while keeping manipulation rules in one place. 🌳🚀

 ---